clunion/shardoverse/README.md

 ### Configure the environment within the MSys2-Shell

-In one of the dot-files which get executed at start of the shell (in login-mode), maybe in .bash_profile, add the location of the Rust binaries to the PATH-variable (now in the unix notation):
+In one of the dot-files which get executed at start of the shell (in login-mode), maybe in .bash_profile, add the location of the Rust binaries to the PATH-variable (now in the Unix notation):

       export PATH="/c/Users/<your username>/.cargo/bin:$PATH"

 ------------------
-> An example for a similiar environment is the Asteroids-alike-game [`rust-belt`](https://github.com/johnthagen/rust-belt)!
+> An example for a similar environment is the Asteroids-alike-game [`rust-belt`](https://github.com/johnthagen/rust-belt)!

 ## Clone the git repository of Shardoverse
 In the MSys2-Shell
-navigate to your intended base development directory, then clone the files from GitHub by issueing:
+navigate to your intended base development directory, then clone the files from GitHub by issuing:

     git clone https://github.com/clunion/shardoverse